Boeing 737 Max back in air 2 years after grounded by crashes

-RIO DE JANEIRO (AP) — Commercial flights with Boeing 737 Max jetliners resumed Wednesday for the first time since they were grounded worldwide following two deadly accidents nearly two years ago.
+RIO DE JANEIRO (AP) — Commercial flights with Boeing 737 MAX jetliners resumed Wednesday for the first time since they were grounded worldwide nearly two years ago following two deadly accidents.

 Brazil’s Gol Airlines became the first in the world to return the planes to its active fleet, using a 737 MAX 8 on a flight from Sao Paulo to Porto Alegre, according to flightradar24.com.